sanrinconr/LeetCode-exercises/LinkedList/Add two numbers/README.md

 You are given two non-empty linked lists representing two non-negative integers.
 The digits are stored in reverse order, and each of their nodes contains a single digit.
 Add the two numbers and return the sum as a linked list.

 ## How i think the exercise?
-The maner to afront this exercise is with the idea of "sum the two actual nodes, put in a array and go to the next of every list.
-Finally pass this sum array to a new linked list".
+The maner to afront this exercise is with the idea of "sum the two actual nodes, push the result in a array, and go to the next of every list until finish.
+Finally use this result array to create new linked list".

 ## Complexity of exercise
 With this idea the O(n) in use of time is n^2, because the need of sum every pair or nodes and after, convert the array generated to a linkedList